pachyderm/docs-content/latest/run-commands/pachctl_subscribe.md

 ## pachctl subscribe

-Wait for notifications of changes to a {{% productName %}} resource.
+Wait for notifications of changes to a Pachyderm resource.

 ### Synopsis

-Wait for notifications of changes to a {{% productName %}} resource.
+Wait for notifications of changes to a Pachyderm resource.

 ### Options